ripley57/CW_Tools/tools/java/generic/README.txt

 # Generics
-Generics were introduced to the Java language to provide tighter type checks at compile time and to support generic programming.
+Generics were introduced to the Java language to provide tighter type checks at compile time (e.g. casts can be removed) and to support generic programming.

 ### Tutorials
 * https://docs.oracle.com/javase/tutorial/java/generics/index.html